LockdownRP-PZ/Rulebook/README.md

 - Thanks to the Vehicle Interiors mod, some vehicles (such as RVs and buses) have interiors that can be entered and lived in.
 These are known as mobile safehouses.
 Claiming one counts as claiming a safehouse.
   - By claiming a mobile safehouse, you forfeit your ability to claim a building/room/area.
-- Your mobile safehouse counts as your hauling vehicle.
-You may not claim, for example, both a bus and a jeep.
+- Your mobile safehouse counts as one of your vehicles.
+You may not claim, for example, both a bus and a truck.
 - Claiming a mobile safehouse is done the same as claiming a regular vehicle.